POAR: Towards Open Vocabulary Pedestrian Attribute Recognition: Related Work

-POAR problem is an open-world recognition (OWR) problem for pedestrian attributes.
-In classification, OWR is first proposed by Scheirer \cite{6365193}, which aims to discriminate known from unknown samples as well as classify known ones.
-Latter, prototype-based method\cite{saranrittichai2022multi,vaze2022openset}, knowledge distillation method\cite{gu2021open}, and out-of-distribution detection method\cite{esmaeilpour2022zero} become popular in image classification and object detection.
+In classification, open-world recognition (OWR) is first proposed by Scheirer \cite{6365193}, which aims to discriminate known from unknown samples as well as classify known ones.
+Later, prototype-based method \cite{saranrittichai2022multi,vaze2022openset}, knowledge distillation method \cite{gu2021open}, and out of distribution detection method \cite{esmaeilpour2022zero} become popular in image classification and object detection.
+Definitions and solutions for open-world recognition also differ based on the specific applications.
 Esmaeilpour {\it et al.} \cite{esmaeilpour2022zero} used an extended model to generate candidate unknown class names for each test sample and compute a confidence score based on both the known class names and candidate unknown class names for zero-shot out-of-distribution detection.
 Oza {\it et al.} \cite{oza2019c2ae} proposed the class conditional auto-encoder to tackle open-set recognition, which includes closed-set training and open-set training stages.
-Gu {\it et al.} \cite{gu2021open} adopted an image-text pre-trained model as a teaching model to supervise student detectors.
-Zhao {\it et al.}\cite{zhao2020object} unified the label space from the training of multiple datasets to improve the generalization ability of a model.
+Gu {\it et al.} \cite{gu2021open} adopted an image-text pre-trained model as a teacher model to supervise student detectors.
+Zhao {\it et al.} \cite{zhao2020object} unified the label space from the training of multiple datasets to improve the generalization ability of a model.
 In addition, some methods \cite{li2019zero,rahman2020improved} aligned region features and the pre-trained text embeddings in base categories to realize zero-shot detection.
-The CLIP model was proposed by Radford {\it et al.}\cite{radford2021learning}, which performs task-agnostic training via natural language prompting.
+Dan {\it et al.} \cite{dan2022enhancing} enhanced class understanding via prompt-tuning for zero-shot text classification.
+Du {\it et al.} \cite{du2022learning} proposed a detection prompt, to learn continuous prompt representations for open-vocabulary object detection.
+The CLIP model was proposed by Radford {\it et al.} \cite{radford2021learning}, which performs task-agnostic training via natural language prompting.
 CLIP can realize zero-shot image recognition.
 However, CLIP is usually used to recognize general objects, such as airplane, bird, ocean, and so on.
-For fine-grained attribute recognition, such as attributes of a pedestrian and the granular features of birds, CLIP will fall short in most situations.
-In our work, we build a model for the recognition of pedestrian open attributes.
+For fine-grained attributes recognition, CLIP will fall short in these situations.
+Our work addresses the pedestrian open-attribute recognition task by identifying both classes, seen and unseen classes, simultaneously.